-German born artist Christian Wedekind (D-Nox) is a veteran in the electronic music industry.
-Regularly performing alongside partner Beckers, the duo are known for the fusion elements of Techno, Tech-House, Progressive House & Progressive Trance.
-Their broad sound and knowledge have lead them to bookings at even some of the finest psychedelic parties including Boom Festival and Ozora Festival.
+German-born artist Christian Wedekind (D-Nox) is a veteran in the electronic music industry.
+Regularly performing alongside partner Beckers, the duo is known for the fusion elements of Techno, Tech-House, Progressive House & Progressive Trance.
+Their broad sound and knowledge have led them to bookings at even some of the finest psychedelic parties including Boom Festival and Ozora Festival.

 Hey Christian!
 How did you fall in love with music?

 To make a long story short, my name is Chris, also known as D-Nox.
 I have been playing Techno music since 1992, but started with school disco parties in the late 80’s.
 I run two labels – Sprout Music, and Plastik Park.